-T

-its will have to attend lectures and tutorials in

-the classroo om over the 12 weeks, as well as to study

-ntly.
-Online/Blended students will need to

-attend live classes and complete set tutorials and directed

-activities be etween classes.
-Students will take modules that

-cover topic s such as Software Development and

-Introductio n to Databases, and modules in the chosen area

-of specialisa ations such as Computer Architecture Operating

-Systems an d Networks, and Statistics.
-The programme
+Learners w ill study for 2 stages taking modules that cover

+topics such as Discrete Mathematics, Problem Solving &

+Programming, Web Design & Development, Introduction to

+Programming leading on to Object Oriented Programming

+ata Structures & Algorithms, Digital Multimedia,

+Architecture, Introduction to Data Modelling &

+Data Communications & Networking, Team

+• Software Engineering.
+The programme leads to

-leads to a L evel 8 academic award Certificate in Science in
+T gher Certificate in Science in Computing

-Computing awarded by QQI.
-Graduates of this programme
+QQI.
+Graduates of this programme may pursue

-further education or employment in the field
+ication or employment within the Computing

-of computi • •

-Summary of engelilizations for too shing ·
+Industry. is a sum of the first sum of the

-Summary of specifications for teaching staff WTE Qualifications and experience
+Summary of specifications for teaching WTE Qualifications and experience

-Starr Lecturers with a PhD or Masters level
+staff Lecturers with a Masters or PhD level

 qualification in computing or a related

-1 discipline with academic experience
+4 discipline with academic experience delivering

-delivering modules in ICT and Programming
+modules in Maths, Programming, and

-at level 8 on NFQ.
+Databases at level 8.

-Drogramma Director who is responsible for

 Programme Director who is responsible for

-the academic management of the
+the academic management of the programme

-programme and may also be a lecturer on
+and may also be a lecturer on the programme.

-1 the programme.
-The programme director will have at least a Masters or PhD
+1 The programme director will have at least a

-qualification in computing or a related
+Masters or PhD qualification in computing or a

-discipline.
+related discipline.

-Programme Co-ordinator with experience in
+Programme Co-ordinators with experience in

-relationship management and programme
+1 relationship management and programme co-

-1 coordination.
+ordination.

-Summary of specifications for the ratio Staff to of learners to teaching-staff learner Learning activity type ratio Lestures 1: 100 Lectures Overall WTE staff/learner ratio 1: 25 Tutorials/Labs/Directed Activities I WORTH WILL CTATE LIGATION PATIO 1:170
+Summary of specifications for the ratio Staff to

+of learners to teaching-staff learner Learning activity type

+, and the second ratio - · · ·

+1:100 Lectures

+1: 25 Tutorials/Labs
-Programmes being replaced (applicable to applications for revalidation)

-Code Title Last
+Programmes being replaced (applicable to applications for revalidation) Code Title Last enrolment date PG21859 Higher Certificate in Science in Computing Applications and Support August 2020

-enrolment

-date

-N/A Not Applicable N/A